 Club, restaurant, bar

-Our goal was to create an image that revives the vibe of the late 19th – early 20th century, while also reinterpreting this vintage foundation by injecting it into a contemporary atmosphere.
-Therefore, the logo is based on a Roman-type font, and is mixed with a playful, classic ligature.
-The logotype contains the address, and thus locates itself.
-The latter fact provides an easier form of communication and unifies the typographic language, moreover, thoroughly determines its style.
+Our goal was to create an image that revives the vibe of the late 19th – early 20th century, while also reinterpreting a vintage style mixed with a modern atmosphere.
+Therefore, the logo is based on a roman-type font, and is mixed with a playful, classic ligature.
+The logotype contains the address of the venue.
+This provides an easier form of communication and unifies the typographic language, moreover ,it determines its style.
 Nevertheless, the typographic language tends to reach beyond the boundaries of a logo and of various graphic elements, and becomes the concept itself, the interior’s distinguishable cornerstone.

 A “trafik” was a type of tiny shop selling tobacco, sweets, newspapers, toys, and other knickknacks, and was a real treasure island for children.
-I’ve purposefully created an image that reflects this specific feeling.
-The typography resembles broadsheet newspapers, while French cards, the essential accessories of early 20th century clubs and the typical souvenirs of a “trafik”, serve as accentuated design elements.
-Trafiq has its own deck of cards, which, besides being used as business cards, fill various functions, further strengthening an already well-established visual identity.
+I’ve purposely created an image that conveys this specific atmosphere.
+The typography resembles of newspaper fonts, french playing cards – the essential accessories of early 20th century clubs and the typical souvenirs of a “trafik”.
+Trafiq has its own deck of cards, which are being used not only as business cards, but to furthermore strengthen an already well-established visual identity.

 Trafiq webdesign: here.

-The concept of packaging is based on the world of the formerly mentioned “trafiks”, and puts simplistic, playful ideas into practice such as hard-pack cigarette boxes and matchboxes.
-Regardless, it still pulls off the feat of remaining elegant, and follows the visual path carved by trafiq’s image.
-Both the technological design and the execution of packaging can be attributed to Sz.
+The concept of the packaging is based on the formerly described world of “trafiks”, and puts simple, playful ideas into practice – such as hard-pack cigarette boxes and matchboxes.
+Regardless, it’s still remaining elegant, and follows the visual path carved by trafiq’s image.
+Both the technological design and the execution of packaging belongs to Sz.
 Variáns Csomagolástechnikai Kft.